thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-standards-compliance.md

 **Follow the conventions of the frameworks / libraries included**

+When you are using a framework or library, it is a good practice to follow their standards and conventions.

 **Adhere to client's desired directory structure / file naming conventions**

 **Validate CSS / JavaScript / HTML to our team standards**